Skip to main content

 Understanding the Shift: Why Cities Are Removing Parking Minimums

 Removing parking minimums fundamentally alters the landscape of urban development by allowing builders to decide the number of parking spaces required based on their specific projects.
 This move is primarily motivated by the need to facilitate affordable housing and sustainable urban growth.
 Cities like San Francisco and Minneapolis have paved the way by eliminating minimum parking requirements, showing significant shifts in land use and development outcomes.
 By freeing developers from mandated parking ratios, these cities can redirect resources toward creating residential units, which are in high demand.
 The legal implications of this shift involve amending zoning codes, a process that typically takes several months to years, depending on public input and city council processes.
 For instance, Minneapolis took about a year to implement its parking reforms after extensive community engagement.
 Although reducing mandated parking can lower construction costs—up to $20,000 per parking space, according to some estimates—it carries risks.
 Communities may initially worry about increased on-street parking congestion or reduced accessibility.
-To implement such changes, cities should engage in data-driven planning, using tools like official parking rules to guide their decisions.
+To implement such changes, cities should engage in data-driven planning, using tools like reform map to guide their decisions.
 Additionally, local governments should educate stakeholders on the benefits of reduced parking requirements, addressing common concerns through public forums or informational campaigns.
 This transparent approach not only mitigates risks but also fosters community buy-in, essential for the success of these initiatives.

 The Parking-Specific Insights Behind Removing Minimums